GeoinformationSystems/RDMOCatalogBuilder/README.md

 - tasks

 ## Known Limits/Bugs
 Per json file only one catalog is allowed.
-Currently RDMOCatalogBuilder implements the catalog features of RDMO 1.5.5.
-An upgrade to RDMO 1.6.x is planned for the near future.
+Currently, RDMOCatalogBuilder implements the catalog features of RDMO 1.6.1.
+Missing is "Option: Provider".

 ## License
 The RDMOCatalogBuilder is licensed under Apache-2.0.
 You may obtain a copy of the License at